top of page

 About me

-I am a HCPC registered and BPS chartered Clinical Psychologist offering psychological therapy for adults, individuals and couples experiencing mental health and psychological difficulties.
-I have a wide range of experience having worked in the NHS for over 15 years as well as working independently.
-During my time training and working as a Clinical Psychologist I have developed a particular interest in working with autistic people or are otherwise neurodivergent, providing specialist diagnostic assessments, including ASD and ADHD assessments, consultation, coaching and therapy.
+I am a HCPC registered and BPS chartered Clinical Psychologist offering psychological therapy for adults, individuals 16 + and couples experiencing mental health and psychological difficulties.
+I have a wide range of experience, having worked in the NHS for over 15 years as well as working independently.
+During my time training and working as a Clinical Psychologist, I have developed a particular interest in working with autistic people or those who are otherwise neurodivergent, providing specialist diagnostic assessments, including Autism and ADHD assessments, consultation, coaching and therapy.

-As ASD presents differently in women than men I have adapted the way I conduct assessments accordingly, which includes exploring the degrees individuals use camouflaging techniques and masking as a way of coping.
-I have also gained experience with people with ASD who experience gender identity difficulties.
+As Autism can present differently in women than men, I have adapted the way I conduct assessments accordingly, which includes exploring the degrees to which individuals use camouflaging techniques and masking as a way of coping.
 I work closely with Autism Somerset CIC .

 One of my last posts working within the NHS as a Clinical Psychologist was within an ASD Specialist Service.
 My approach is integrative, drawing from a range of psychological theories and models to provide evidence-based practice, and very much tailored to the individual needs of the clients.